Homeschooling international status and statistics: France

 Home education is legal in France and requires the child to be registered with two authorities, the 'Inspection Académique' and the local town hall (Mairie).

 Since September 2019, compulsory education starts from the age of three, meaning annual inspections now commence at that age.
-It is suggested that from September 2020 compulsory education will rise to finish at the age of 18.

-Every other year, the mayor, verifies the reasons the family home educates and confirms that the training provided is consistent with the health of the child.
+Every other year, the mayor verifies the reasons the family home educates and confirms that the training provided is consistent with the health of the child.
+Only a narrow range of reasons are accepted.
 Parents are also subject to annual inspections if they are teaching children between the ages of three and 16.
 Two consecutive unsatisfactory outcomes of these inspections can mean the parents will have to send their children to a mainstream school.

-While homeschooling parents are free to teach their children in any way they like, the children must remain at a skill level on par with those in mainstream schools at their yearly inspections and involves mastering the seven key competencies of the common foundation of competence by the end of their legal schooling obligation.
+While homeschooling parents are free to teach their children in any way they like, the children must remain at a skill level on par with those in mainstream schools at their yearly inspections.
+Since 2022, education must also be primarily provided in the French language.
+Children are expected to master the seven key competencies of the common foundation of competence by the end of their legal schooling obligation.
 The key competencies are: